About the network

 In a surprising survey of Ed’s former employees, Catmull discovered so too do some of the world’s best Disney animators like Glen Keane, the creator of The Little Mermaid.
-Since the discovery of aphantasia, media attention has been growing steadily including receiving a mention in the Netflix original, Space Force with Steve Carell.
-Dr. Zeman’s paper now scores in the top 5% of all research interests on Altmetric.
+Since the discovery of aphantasia, media attention has been growing steadily including receiving a mention in the Netflix original series, Space Force with Steve Carell.
+Dr. Zeman’s original paper now scores in the top 5% of all research interests on Altmetric.

 Dr. Adam Zeman

 Joel is the founder and director of the UNSW Future Minds Lab.
 A hands on empirical lab that develops new methods to scientifically study all related aspects of innovation using Psychology and Neuroscience.
 Joel studies the mechanisms and application of mental imagery, by using behavioural, human brain imaging and brain stimulation techniques.